 If you are a member of the class, you are automatically a member of the class club.
 Each class sponsors at least two student events each year.
 The following outlines some of the major activities each class is involved with:

 Freshman

-- Homecoming Float/Spirit Week in October and March - Four fundraising events to prepare for Winter Ball expenses (sophomore year) and prom expenses (junior year) and senior trip- dinner in fall and spring - Student body elections
+- Homecoming Float/Spirit Week in October and March - Fundraising events to prepare for prom expenses (junior year) and senior trip. - Student body elections

 Sophomore